penn-cnt/scalp_deep-learning/examples/README.md

 This is a location for examples on how to use individual pieces of code within this library, how to run the pipeline, and how to make changes to the code.

+# Using core libraries directly

+If you want to use any of the core libraries without the pipeline wrapper, please consult [using core libraries](using_core_libraries_directly/)

 ## To create a new project workflow

 If you want to make a new project without writing any new code, please consult [create new project](create_new_project/)